-If the Change in Condition relates to the Member's functional ability, the MCO must complete the appropriate functional assessments specified by HHSC as indicated in Exhibit E. If the Change in Condition relates to a Member's caregiver supports and results in a change to the Service Plan or ISP, but does not impact results of the most recent assessment, the MCO must authorize appropriate services, including needed resources for the informal caregivers, note the change in the Member's case file and Service Plan and, for STAR+PLUS HCBS Members, update the ISP in the Member's case file.
-The MCO must notify the Member and the Provider delivering the impacted service(s) within two Business Days of any determination, including a change in service(s) or denial of service(s) following the reassessment.
+If the Change in Condition relates to the Member's functional ability, the MCO must complete the appropriate functional assessments specified by HHSC as indicated in Exhibit E. If the Change in Condition relates to a Member's caregiver supports and results in a change to the Service Plan or ISP, but does not impact results of the original assessment, the MCO must authorize appropriate services, including needed resources for the informal caregivers, note the change in the Member's case file and Service Plan and, for STAR+PLUS HCBS Members, resubmit the ISP.
+The MCO must then notify the Member and the Provider delivering the impacted service(s) within two Business Days of any determination, including a change in service(s) or denial of service(s) following the reassessment.

-The MCO must attempt to locate the Member for an assessment as indicated in Exhibit E. For Members requiring NF Unit Rate Services, the MCO's Provider Contracts must require that the NF use the state and federally required assessment instrument, as amended or modified, to assess Members and to supply current medical information for medical necessity determinations.
+For Members requiring NF Unit Rate Services, the MCO's Provider Contracts must require that the NF use the state and federally required assessment instrument, as amended or modified, to assess Members and to supply current medical information for medical necessity determinations.
 The MCO's Provider Contract must require the NF to supply these assessments to the MCO.